devfake/vume/README.md

 ##### Be careful

-This framework is intended only for small webapps and websites.
+This framework is intended to work for small webapps and websites only.
 Currently there are

 * No User Authentication
 * No Caching